hassaanistic/NoteFlow-MERN/README.md

 ### `npm run dev`
 Now All set.

-If you wanna start at once just open terminal in project folder and run
+###2 -If you wanna start at once just open terminal in project folder and run
 ### `npm run both`